amarula/chatgpt-code-review-gerrit-plugin/README.md

 - Leverage ChatGPT Threads to preserve the memory of conversations related to each Change Set.
 - Link these Threads with ChatGPT Assistants that are specialized according to the response needed.
 - Associate the Assistants with the complete Codebase of the Git project related to the Change, which is updated each time commits are merged in Gerrit.

 The advantages of the Stateful mode over the Stateless are twofold:

 1. To minimize the payload sent to ChatGPT, as it eliminates the need to send contextual information and instructions with every single request.
 2. To enhance the quality of responses from ChatGPT by expanding the context to encompass the entire project and allowing for the preprocessing of this context along with instructions.
 This enables ChatGPT to focus more effectively on the specific requests made.

+## Optional Parameters

-### Optional Parameters
+### Optional Parameters Common to Both Modes

 - `gptMode`: Select whether requests are processed in Stateless or Stateful mode.
 For backward compatibility, the default value is `stateless`.
 To enable Stateful mode, set this parameter to `stateful`.
 - `gptModel`: The default model is `gpt-4o`.
 You can also configure it to `gpt-3.5-turbo` or `gpt-4-turbo`.
 - `gptDomain`: The default ChatGPT domain is `https://api.openai.com`.
 - `gptSystemPrompt`: You can modify the default system prompt ("Act as a PatchSet Reviewer") to your preferred prompt.